 Deborah Raffin: Movie & TV actress + Dove audio-book entrepreneur dead at 59

-Deborah Raffin, film and television actress, and Dove Books on Tape co-founder, died yesterday, Nov.
-22, of leukemia at the Ronald Reagan UCLA Medical Center in Los Angeles.
-Raffin was 59.
-(Image: Deborah Raffin ca. 1975.)
+Deborah Raffin, film and television actress, and Dove Books on Tape co-founder, at age 59 on Nov.
+22 in Los Angeles.

 Born in Los Angeles on March 13, 1953, Raffin was the daughter of mid-1940s 20th Century Fox contract player Trudy Marshall (Dragonwyck, Sentimental Journey) and meat broker and restaurateur Philip Raffin.